reimagined/resolve/docs/monitoring.md

 }
 ```

-Refer to the [monitoringAdapters](application-configuration.md#monitoringadapters) section of the [Application Configuration](application-configuration.md) topic for more information about related options.
+Refer to the [monitoringAdapters](application-configuration.md#monitoringadapters) section of the [Application Configuration](application-configuration.md) topic for more information on monitoring adapter option.

 On a local machine or a standalone server, you need to explicitly specify the monitoring adapter to enable monitoring.